makersacademy/airport_challenge/README.md

  3.3.
 Wrote some code, the test passed.
 Checked that everything works in irb also (as the test was with double).

+ 3.4.
+Commited.

+4. Now airport should receive a plane, and I think it should not lose it after the plane is received.
+So before receiving a plane, I should make a place where planes will be kept, I add initialize to Airport, and set var 'planes' to an empty array and add respective attr_reader.
+We do not test initialize.
+So after this step aiport is ready to receive planes.

+ 4.1.
+Feature test

+ :001 > airport = Airport.new
+  => #<Airport:0x007fdc3c1acf50 @planes=[]>
+ :002 > plane = Plane.new
+  => #<Plane:0x007fdc3c19da50 @flying=true>
+ :003 > airport.plane_landing(plane)
+  => false
+ :004 > airport.planes
+ => []

+ Expect planes to include plane.

+ 4.2.
+Wrote test, made it fail.

+ 4.3.
+Wrote some code, the test pass.